Vani-Sharma/Vani-Sharma/README.md

 - 👋 Hi, I’m @Vani-Sharma
 - 👀 As a coding enthusiast, I’m interested in MERN stack development
-- 💞️ Looking to collaborate on development projects with Django and/or Node
+- 💞️ Looking to collaborate on development projects with Django and/or NodeJS

 <!---
 Vani-Sharma/Vani-Sharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.